jackkiwema/blog/contact/index.md

 # Contact

-To contact us, please create a GitHub issue!
+To contact me, please create a GitHub issue!